uwxuan/RookieProject/README.md

 # 1. PURPOSE
- <p>Starting from scratch,
- follow the developer - roadmap, step by step, stabilize the foundation, record my own learning,
- I can return to revisit when you forget.</p>
+ >Starting from scratch, follow the developer - roadmap, step by step, stabilize the foundation, record my >own learning, I can return to revisit when you forget.
 <br/>

 ### 1. REFERENCE